 Causes of Cramping During Early Pregnancy

-1. Implantation cramping - Some women will experience cramping upon implantation.
+Some women will experience cramping upon implantation.
 Implantation usually occurs 8-10 days after ovulation.
-You should not experience implantation cramping after a positive pregnancy test; however, many a woman has experienced cramping only to find that she is indeed pregnant shortly there after.
+As the embryo burrows into the lining of your uterus this can cause some aching.
+Some women even have light spotting from implantation.
+Some women assume if they are cramping that their period is on its way.
+However, many a woman has experienced cramping only to find that she is indeed pregnant shortly thereafter.

-2. Stretching uterus - As your body prepares for it's new baby your uterus will stretch and expand.
-The ligaments that support the uterus will stretch and with this stretching may cause mild cramps.
+As your body prepares for its new baby your uterus will stretch and expand.
+There is more blood flow to the uterus, which can cause you to feel more bloated.
+The ligaments that support the uterus stretch as well and this stretching may cause mild cramps.

-3. Miscarriage - Cramping during early pregnancy, especially accompanied by spotting or bleeding, is a warning sign of a possible miscarriage.
+Cramping during early pregnancy, especially accompanied by spotting or bleeding, is a warning sign of a possible miscarriage.
+Mild cramping is perfectly normal in early pregnancy.

-5. Other causes of cramping during early pregnancy - constipation or gas pains.
+Other causes of cramping during early pregnancy - constipation or gas pains.
 Pregnant women often have problems with constipation.
-This can lead to uncomfortable cramping as well.
+Bowel changes are quite common and can lead to uncomfortable cramping as well.

 Causes of Cramping During Late Pregnancy

-1. Round ligament pain - The infamous round ligament pain strikes pregnant women often in their second and third trimester.
-As in early pregnancy the uterus continues to stretch and grow.
+The infamous round ligament pain strikes pregnant women often in their second and third trimester.
+As in early pregnancy, the uterus continues to stretch and grow.
 As the uterus expands the ligaments stretch to support it.
 Mild cramping may occur.

-3. Braxton Hicks contractions - In the second and third trimester pregnant women will often have Braxton Hicks contractions.
+In the second and third trimester, pregnant women will often have Braxton Hicks contractions.
 Braxton Hicks contractions are the irregular intermittent contractions that occur during pregnancy.

 Because normal pregnancy cramps can be hard to differentiate from a sign of danger, we recommend discussing any cramping with your doctor.